 Even the most enthusiastic travelers (and travel professionals) need to nest sometimes.
 So bring the world to their door with a travel magazine subscription.
 Nothing gets me dreaming like curling up on the couch with a hot cup of coffee and a magazine full of beautiful photos and helpful travel tips.

 Head to your local bookstore to find something suitably travel focused.
 Mail in the subscription card before wrapping up the magazine, adding a note with the promise of issues to come.
 (This gift also combines nicely with some of the smaller items on this list.)

-Help them count down the days until their next trip with a beautiful, travel inspired calendar.
-Choose a calendar that doubles as wall art or one that focuses on art from or photos of their favorite destination.
+Help them count down the days until their next trip with an inspired calendar.
+Choose a colorful calendar that doubles as art or one that showcases their favorite destination.

 Thin, packable layers are key for a traveler.
 Tissue thin, fitted T-shirts are a great for layering under winter clothes and double as workout gear, pajama tops and summer gear.
 And they need to be replaced constantly.
 (I live in black T shirts and I go through a couple every season.)

 Think of which neutral color (black, white, gray, brown, cream) shows up in your traveler’s wardrobe most often, then package up two or three shirts so they’ll have a few extra.
 If in doubt, go with white or black.
 It’s not a terribly romantic gift, but hey, I promised practical solutions they’ll actually use!

 A laundry bag is one of those things you need, but rarely get around to buying yourself.

 Separating dirty and clean clothes in a suitcase is a must, but using the hotel laundry bag is pretty basic.
 Help them upgrade a necessity into a nicety with a large, well-designed laundry bag that folds up when not in use.
 This option is odor resistant, which is a nice touch.